Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

 How much are you paying every month for rent or mortgage?
 Is that the best deal you can find, or are you paying extra because the home is bigger than you really need?

 If you live in a big place, would you be willing to move to a different home that is smaller in order to save money?

 5. Pay Less Interest

 There is no point in paying interest on money borrowed to pay for things that you could have been happy without.
-Expensive vacation, latest tech devices, top-of-the-line appliances, not great reasons to get into debt.
+Expensive vacations, the latest tech devices, and top-of-the-line appliances are not great reasons to get into debt.

 - Buy only what you need and make all efforts to buy it with money you own.